DigixGlobal/react-ledger-container/README.md

 ## TODO

-* Test with new versions of Ledger firmware
+* Test with new version of Ledger firmware
 * `getAddress` & `signPersonalMessage`
 * Support for Bitcoin API